Tertiary-Butyl Polysulfide (TBPS)

 - Non-flammable – TBPS is classified as a non-flammable liquid.

 - Decomposition products – The decomposition products of TBPS are H2S, isobutylene, and isobutane, while DMDS decomposes to H2S and methane.
-Isobutane will typically leave the high-pressure separator on the liquid side, improving the purity of the recycle hydrogen.
-Note that the methane make associated with decomposition of DMDS can be controlled by carefully monitoring H2S levels during the sulfiding process with the use of Reactor Resources’ Online H2S Analyzer.
+Isobutane will typically leave the high-pressure separator on the liquid side, improving the purity of the recycle hydrogen and keeping the gas density low.
+Note that the methane make associated with the decomposition of DMDS can be controlled by carefully monitoring H2S levels during the sulfiding process with the use of Reactor Resources’ Online H2S Analyzer.
 In addition, isobutylene is a coke precursor.
 Catalyst manufactures typically recommend that all olefinic materials (such as isobutylene) be avoided for three to four days at the start of a catalyst cycle.
 This break-in period allows the hyper-activity of the catalyst to subside, reducing the chance of premature coke formation from highly reactive olefins.
 The introduction of isobutylene onto a freshly sulfided catalyst bed will exacerbate the formation of coke, gums, and tars.